 - Any requirements as detailed by local consumer laws.

 - Refund stipulations, like when you’ll issue them and whether you’ll give store credit or a cash refund

 When you sell products online, you have several options for entering the international market, including:

-- Creating a custom website for certain markets.
 The most advanced option is to build a website designed to appeal to specific overseas customers.
 This can include investing in a local domain name.
 The products and strategies that work in the US may not necessarily work in other countries, so a targeted website gives you full flexibility to test the best presentation of your items.
 It’s also a chance to optimize for the most popular search engine in the country in which you’re selling.
-(It might not be Google.)
+(Remember: It may not be Google.)